spacecloud-io/space-cloud/README.md

 <img src="https://spaceuptech.com/icons/space-cloud-detailed.png"  style="max-width: 80%" alt="Detailed Space Cloud architecture" />
 </div>

-Apart from these, Space Cloud also integrates with tons of cloud technologies to give you several other features like realtime database (changes in the database are synced with all concerned clients in realtime), File storage, etc.
+Apart from these, Space Cloud also integrates with tons of cloud technologies to give you several other features like `realtime database` (changes in the database are synced with all concerned clients in realtime), `file storage`, etc.

 ## Design Goals
 There are a lot of design decisions taken by us while creating Space Cloud.
 These form the guiding principles which heavily influence the roadmap ahead.
 Understanding them would also make our **objectives of creating Space Cloud** a lot more clear.

 ### Ease of use
 The main reason Space Cloud was born was to simplify the app / web development process.
-Right from making simple CURD operations to syncing data reliably in a distributed environment, everything must be as simple as a function call.
+Right from making simple CURD operations to syncing data reliably in a distributed environment, **everything must be as simple as a function call**.
 This is the prime reason we chose to have a consistent API across all the databases / technologies we support.

-Our goal here is to make the adoption of seemingly complicated architectures (like having multiple databases in a single project for higher performance) possible.
-Also, the apps built with Space Cloud should be future ready.

 This also means, that Space Cloud needs to be as unopinionated as possible to reuse the existing skill sets and tech you might be well versed with.

 ### Security
 We take security a bit too seriously.
 In fact we are close to being paranoid about it.
 All products built with Space Cloud must be highly secure.

 The idea of exposing your database over a public API doesn't sound like a good one.
-But to make sure we can do it in a secure manner, we have added a powerful yet flexible feature called security rules.
-These security rules (written in JSON or YAML) along with JWT tokens help you take care of a wide variety of authentication and authorization problems.
+But to make sure we can do it in a secure manner, we have added a powerful yet flexible feature called `security rules`.
+These `security rules` (written in JSON or YAML) along with JWT tokens help you take care of a wide variety of authentication and authorization problems.

 ### Enterprise ready
 We believe that each app built with Space Cloud, must be extremely robust and future proof.
 We shall never comprise on the robustness of the platform at any cost.
 This also implies that we need to maintain strict backward compatibility.
-This sometimes contradicts with the "ease of use" principle spoken about earlier and that's where the tough decisions need to be made.

 ### Leverage the existing tools
 The goal of this project is not to re-invent the wheel over and over again.
-In fact, integration with proven technologies is preferred over implementing them.
-For example, we are using [Apache Kafka](https://kafka.apache.org/) under the hood, to make our realtime database feature reliable.
-Also, [Nats](https://nats.io/) is used to implement the functions modules for high throughput and scale.
+In fact, integration with proven technologies is preferred over implementing them ourselves.
+For example, we are using [Apache Kafka](https://kafka.apache.org/) under the hood, to make our `realtime database` feature reliable.
+Also, [Nats](https://nats.io/) is used to implement the `functions` modules for high throughput and scale.

 ## Documentation
 We are working hard to document every aspect of Space Cloud to give you the best onboarding experience.
 Here are links to the various docs we have: